astropy/specutils/docs/spectrum1d.rst

 -------------------

 ``specutils`` takes advantage of the Astropy IO machinery and allows loading and writing to files.
 The example below shows loading a FITS file.
-While specutils has some basic data loaders, for more complicated or custom files, users are encouraged to :doc:`create their own loader </custom_loading>`.
+``specutils`` has built-in (default) data loaders for some ASCII-based formats and a range of FITS file formats specific to various telescopes and observatories, but can also be extended by user's own custom loaders (see below).

 .. code-block:: python

     >>> from specutils import Spectrum1D
     >>> spec1d = Spectrum1D.read("/path/to/file.fits")  # doctest: +SKIP

-Most of the built-in specutils default loaders can also read an existing `astropy.io.fits.HDUList` object or an open file object (as resulting from e.g. streaming a file from the internet).
-Note that in these cases, a format string corresponding to an existing loader must be supplied because these objects lack enough contextual information to automatically identify a loader.
+Most of these default specutils loaders can also read an existing `astropy.io.fits.HDUList` object (for FITS formats) or an open file object (as resulting from e.g. streaming a file from the internet), and will transparently support common compression formats such as ``gzip``, ``bzip2`` or ``lzma`` (``xz``).
+Note that in these cases, a format string corresponding to an existing loader should be supplied because these objects may lack enough contextual information to automatically identify a loader.

 .. code-block:: python